imsazzad/imsazzad/README.md

 - 🌱 I’m currently learning everything 🤣

 [comment]: <> (- 👯 I’m looking to collaborate with other content creators)
-- 🥅 2025 Goals: Contribute more to Open Source projects
+- 🥅 2026 Goals: Contribute to open-source projects
 - ⚡ Fun fact: I love to play indoor and outdoor games
 ### Connect with me: